KristofaJosh/react-native-expo-template/README.md

 - **Focus on logic**, but make the app look as good as possible given the limited time.
 - You may use RNE or something similar.

+BONUS
+- Add detox (equivalent to playwright for web) tests for the app.

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).